- EU Monitoring: Current socio-political developments in Europe

 For a Union of Equality: how the EU addresses structural inequality

-In November 2019, Commission President Ursula von der Leyen coined the term "Union of Equality" in the political guidelines for her future Commission 2019-2024: Based on an intersectional approach, strategies and measures are introduced to reduce structural discrimination and socially dominant stereotypes.
-It should be possible for everybody to have the same opportunities and realize the same life aspirations regardless of differences based on sex, racial or ethnic origin, religion or belief, disability, age, sexual orientation or gender identity.The Gender Equality Strategy and the LGBTIQ Equality Strategy put this idea into practice.
-Both strategies apply to the years 2020 to 2025.
+In November 2019, European Commission President Ursula von der Leyen coined the term "Union of Equality" in the political guidelines for her future Commission 2019–2024.Based on an intersectional approach, strategies and measures are introduced to reduce structural discrimination and socially dominant stereotypes.
+It should be possible for everybody to have the same opportunities and realize the same life aspirations regardless of differences based on sex, race or ethnic origin, religion or belief, disability, age, sexual orientation or gender identity.

 Please note that the focus issue is only published in German.

 Child poverty is widespread in Europe, even in economically strong countries.
 One in four children in the European Union is at risk of poverty and social exclusion.
-The coronavirus pandemic has exacerbated existing inequalities even further.
-In March 2021, the European Commission adopted the European Pillar of Social Rights Action Plan, which aims to reduce the number of children at risk of poverty and social exclusion in the European Union by at least five million by 2030.
-To achieve this, an integrated approach is needed that focuses on the causes of poverty and social exclusion, and that breaks the intergenerational cycle of poverty.On 14 June 2021, the EU Member States adopted a Council recommendation establishing a European Child Guarantee.
-Its aim is to prevent and combat the social exclusion of children in need by guaranteeing access to a set of key services, e.g. access to early childhood education and care, education, healthcare or healthy nutrition and adequate housing.
-The European Commission has called on the EU Member States to establish a national action plan covering the period until 2030 to implement the European Child Guarantee.
+The coronavirus pandemic and the Russian invasion of Ukraine have exacerbated existing inequalities even further.In March 2021, the European Commission adopted the European Pillar of Social Rights Action Plan, which aims to reduce the number of children at risk of poverty and social exclusion in the European Union by at least five million by 2030.
+To achieve this, an integrated approach is needed that focuses on the causes of poverty and social exclusion, and that breaks the intergenerational cycle of poverty.